ditlef9/fortra-count-licenses-csharp-donet/README.md

 **3. Decide how to read secrets:**<br>

 There are three methods of reading secrets.
+They are Enviroment variables, Google Cloud Secret Manager and Azure Key Vault.

 *3.a Enviroment variables (for testing purposes):*

 Add ACCOUNT_ID and AUTH_TOKEN:

 Linux:<br>
    ```csharp
    export ACCOUNT_ID="your_account_id"
    export AUTH_TOKEN="your_api_token"
    ```

 Windows:<br>
    ```csharp
    $env:ACCOUNT_ID="your_account_id"
    $env:AUTH_TOKEN="your_api_token"